 class Me def initialize(@name, @age, @location); end end

 @variables in the initializer method parameters definition to avoid assigning instance variables from method arguments by hand, like:

 class Me def initialize(name, age, location) @name = name @age = age @location = location end end

 Want to hear what do you guys think, does that feature worth being included in 2.0?

-Updated by shevegen (Robert A. Heiler) over 8 years ago
+Updated by shevegen (Robert A. Heiler) almost 9 years ago

 Is this even possible with the Parser?

 It would eliminate a few lines of code.